Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Risk management now also plays an important role in responding appropriately to unforeseen events such as natural disasters or political crises.
 Events such as these can affect transportation and the entire supply chain and, in the worst case, even completely disrupt it.
 Strong risk management prevents this.

-Integration of information technology into the supply chain
+Information technology in the supply chain

 A prime example of the integration of information technology into the supply chain is the use of warehouse management systems (WMS) or enterprise resource planning (ERP) systems.
 With these tools, companies can control their inventory, track orders and plan deliveries.
 In this way, products can be delivered to customers on time.
 At the same time, fewer difficulties and problems arise.